-1. Land inequality (Gini coefficient): Data on land inequality in Imperial Germany
+1. Land inequality (Gini coefficient): Data on land inequality in Imperial Germany are provided by Ziblatt (2009), who uses the Gini coefficient to compute a score between 0 (absolute equality) and 1 (absolute inequality).

-16It is important to acknowledge that the underlying data we use to compute this score is imperfect as it simply does not cover every single European town.
+&lt;sup>17It is important to acknowledge that the underlying data we use to compute this score is imperfect as it simply does not cover every single European town.
 Nevertheless, the data's geographic distribution is in line with historical knowledge on the spread of the Plague and they represent the best and most fine-grained measures currently available.
 Thus, our score provides a reasonable approximation to the historical intensity of Black Death outbreaks at any given location.
+As an additional robustness check, we provide results based on two alternative datasets of Black Death outbreaks in the appendix (subsection A.11).